 - whether microcement can be made on any surface.
 If not, why?

 - if you are planning a microcement on the tiles, ask how the contractor will prepare the substrate, whether he/she uses a mesh, an adhesion promoter, etc.

 Call 2-3 contractors and compare prices.
 Remember that the price is influenced by many factors such as the level of complexity of work, type of floor, surface, etc. The highest price does not automatically mean the highest quality, but the price well below the average market price should arouse your suspicion.

 5. Contact the producer and ask for a recommendations

 Microcement producers work closely with contractors and can recommend a trusted team from a given region.
 The manufacturer wants the customer to be satisfied, so he will recommend only proven professionals.
 This arrangement is beneficial for all three parties: the customer will get a product and service of the highest quality, the contractor will earn money and will be recommended further, and the manufacturer will increase sales and confidence in his brand.

-Final advise: Don’t make quick decisions.
-Do your research and take a well informed selection of the installer.
+Final advice: Don’t make quick decisions.
+Do your research and take a well-informed selection of the installer.